TomKelleherInc/tk.scammers/posts/2022-01-01-edit-the-metadata.md

 ---
-title: Set up the metadata.json
+title: --Set up the metadata.json
 description: Setting up and configuring this theme.
 ---